shashank9119/Azure-devops/README.md

 Agile Process:-
 Epic:-product backlock
 Feature:-product backlock
-User Story:- It is moved from one product to sprint backlock, (new ,active, completed, inprocess,) [Bug:-you can sepragte normal user story and bug and assign multiple task in the bug] Task:-
+User Story:- It is moved from one product to sprint backlock, (new ,active, completed, inprocess,) [used in sprint] [Bug:-you can sepragte normal user story and bug and assign multiple task in the bug] Task:-